 Professor of Economics, Colorado School of Mines

-Graham A. Davis is William J. Coulter Professor of Mineral Economics at the Colorado School of Mines, where he has taught and researched mineral economics for 23 years.
+Graham A. Davis is Emeritus Professor of Mineral Economics at the Colorado School of Mines.
 He holds a B.S. in Metallurgical Engineering from Queen's University, an MBA from the University of Cape Town, and a Ph.D. in Mineral Economics from the Pennsylvania State University.
 Prior to joining academia Graham worked as a metallurgical engineer at mines in Canada and Namibia.
 His research focuses on the valuation of mineral and energy assets under uncertainty and on the impacts of mining on economic and human development.
 He serves on the editorial board of Resources Policy and the Journal of Commodity Markets.
 In 2014 he received the Mineral Economics Award from the Society for Mining, Metallurgy, and Exploration and the American Institute of Mining, Metallurgical, and Petroleum Engineers.